Home

 3. To keep this useful plant around all year you can make a plantain tincture.
 Grab a glass jar and fill with clean, organically grown plantain leaves nearly to the top.
 It helps to crush, tear or bruise the leaves before you fill the jar.
 Now fill your jar with brandy or 100 proof vodka.
 Give it a shake or two (make sure all the leaves are submerged) and then store it in a dark, cool place for six weeks.
 You know have plantain medicine that will last for several years!

 Use can use the plantain tincture (extract) both internally and externally.
 5 - 10 drops under the tongue or in a small glass of water is said to help draw out infections, mucous and other toxins out of the body.
-A local herbalist recently told me she believes it also draws out bad emotions also thereby relieving you of past or present hauntings.
+A local herbalist recently told me she believes it draws out bad emotions also thereby relieving you of past or present hauntings.
 Hmmmmm.

 4. Another way to preserve plantain is to make an herbal oil for external use.
 Please click here for instructions on salve making.